 Losses as a result of geologic hazards can result in economic damages sustained to buildings and property.
 These losses can also result in indirect losses, such as lowered property values in hazard exposure areas, the extended closing of businesses that are damaged, and as a result lost wages and revenue if workers are not able to go to work.
-Tourism can also be interrupted.
+Also, tourism can be interrupted as well.